Microsoft Stream FAQ

 Why do I have to sign up with my work email?

 We don't support email addresses from consumer email services or telecommunications providers.
-Learn more about the Microsoft Stream sign-up process.
+Learn more about getting started with Microsoft Stream.

 Which work email addresses are supported?